swolekat/chaterator/README.md

 # chaterator
-webpage for seeing multiple chats at the same time
+Website for seeing multiple chats at one time.

+Currently supported platforms:
+* Twitch
+* Youtube
+* Kick